sumanbikram/CloudNativeApps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

     ![The Application Insights configuration option Contoso.Apps.SportsLeague.Web is selected.](images/Hands-onlabstep-by-step-Moderncloudappsimages/media/image216.png "Application Insights configuration option")

-5. Select **Dashboard**.
+5. Select **Application Dashboard**.
 View the performance timeline to see the overall number of requests and page load time.

     ![Application Insights - Contoso.Apps.SportsLeague.Web - At the top of the page, the Application Dashboard link is highlighted and has an arrow pointing to it.
 Failed requests and server response metrics are displayed.](media/2019-03-29-11-10-04.png "Click the Dashboard link")